 For questions about LTAP, contact Ryan Falcone at

 (412) 391-5590 x309 or by email at firstname.lastname@example.org.

 Current Class Schedule

-No classes currently; please check back.
+None currently; please check back soon.

 In 2016, SPC again partnered with PennDOT and Pennsylvania State Association of Township Supervisors (PSATS) to administer the region’s Local Technical Assistance Program (LTAP), which assists our local municipalities by offering training programs and technical assistance.